Professor of Operations Management

 MBA, PhD (Case Western University)

-My research interests include project management, knowledge management, and business value of technology.
+My research interests include managing complex projects, managing complexity in organisations, and the future of work in the age of technological discontinuity.
 I’ve served as advisor on several projects with the US Government Department of Defense and NASA and have consulted with organisations in Silicon Valley and Hong Kong.

 I’m a member of the Operations and Technology Management subject group at Cambridge Judge Business School, which focuses on practice-based research through partner organisations to address a wide spectrum of management challenges.